 Escherichia coli is a normal component of the flora in the large intestine of warm-blooded animals.
-The pathogenic strains, which cause enteric disease, are grouped into six categories.
-These categories differ in their pathogenesis and virulence properties, and each comprises a distinct group of O:H serotypes.

-In terms of zoonoses, the most important category is the enterohemorrhagic, which is also the most severe.
-Cattle are considered the primary reservoir for the enterohemorrhagic group.
+The pathogenic strains differ in their pathogenesis and virulence properties, and each comprises a distinct group of O:H serotypes.
+The most important category is the enterohemorrhagic, which is also the most severe.
 The principal etiologic agent of this colibacillosis is E. coli O157:H7.

 In man, the incubation period varies from two to nine days.
 The appearance of the disease ranges from a slight case of diarrhea to severe hemorrhagic colitis, with strong abdominal pains and little or no fever.
-At the outset, diarrhea is watery but later becomes hemorrhagic, either with traces of blood or highly hemorrhagic stools.
-Diarrhea lasts an average of four days and about 50% of patients experience vomiting.
 E. coli O157:H7 is feared primarily because of complications, which can include hemolytic uremic syndrome, or thrombotic thrombocytopenic purpura.